stevebauman/purify/README.md

 This will cause your definitions to be serialized upon each application request.

+This is especially useful when debugging or tweaking definition files to see immediate results.

 > **Important**: Caching is recommended in production environments.

 ### Practices